 Although piping water was revolutionary, there were some limitations.
 For instance, it didn't address the need to transport water for personal use or the need to collect and save rainwater.
 This led to the invention of small and large water vessels which later evolved into bottled water.

-1767: In 1767, America saw its first ever bottled water plant at Jackson's Spa in Boston.
+The first commercially individual bottled water was invented and made available in 1767 in America.
+It was distributed and sold by Jackson's Spa in Boston.
 Water bottling was a means to share the popular and beneficial water with more people.

-1800s: In 1809, Joseph Hawkins got the patent for carbonated water in America kick-starting the popularity of carbonated water in the US market.
-Coupled with lowering cost of glass and advancing bottling techniques, the American bottled water industry began experiencing fast and significant growth
+In 1809, Joseph Hawkins got the patent for carbonated water in America kick-starting the popularity of carbonated water in the US market.
+Coupled with lowering cost of glass and advancing bottling techniques, the American bottled water industry began experiencing fast and significant growth.

-Early 2000s: By the year 2000, tap water was fully engaged in a war with bottled water.
+By the year 2000, tap water was fully engaged in a war with bottled water.
 Beverage companies were playing on consumers' fears of contamination and illness from tap sources.
-One of the key players in this war was Brita Filters which run adds alleging to the fact that toilet and tap water came from the same source.
+One of the key players in this war was Brita Filters which further alleges the fact that toilet and tap water came from the same source.

 Majority of the bottled water market globally still consumes bottled water for health reasons, i.e. clean water as well as access to added minerals and vitamins beneficial to the body.
 Some consumers also enjoy trying new tastes and flavors emerging every day.